For these local heroes, imagining a world without wildlife isn’t an option—nature is personal.

 Indeed, these connections are the bedrock of our existence—when nature thrives, people thrive.
 But even when we acknowledge this truth on a planetary scale, it’s easy to lose sight of what that means to individual communities and individual people.
 Thriving means a family finding security through a new way of raising food; it’s a struggling community rebuilding its economy around climate resilience; it’s an Indigenous community once held at the margins of society stepping forward to lead ambitious national action.

-In many ways 2020 can feel like a lost year, but even now people and nature find ways to thrive, together—let’s not forget what that looks like.
+People and nature find ways to thrive, together—let’s not forget what that looks like.
 These stories from across the globe remind us that we can achieve incredible things—but it starts with each of us acknowledging we are part of something greater than ourselves.

 Where the “land of the ancestors” provides a way forward